Calamity210/BirbLang/docs/docs/Contribute/contribute.md

 $ yarn start
 ```

 and browse to `http://localhost:3000/` in your browser.
 When you are confident with your changes, open a pull request and request a contributor to review it.

-We look forward too your contribution!
+We look forward to your contribution!